Jimmyxichen/MM-OVSeg/README.md

 If the user wants to use DINOv1 (ViT-B/16), please use: from .MMOV import MMOV; and comment out or disable the following line: from .MMOVL14 import MMOV.

-We provide following commands for model training and evaluation:

 ### Training commands
+We provide following commands for model training:

 ```bash
 export DETECTRON2_DATASETS=/yourpath/MM-OVSeg/Dataset
 #################### ViT-B/16 #########################################